philc/book-notes/philosophy/mans search for meaning - viktor frankl.md

   inner retreat during the hard labor.
   * "This intensification of inner life helped the prisoner find a refuge from the emptiness, desolation and spiritual poverty of his existence, by letting him escape into the past.
 * Identity broke down, ego suffered a loss of values.
-The The circumstances were so meaningless;
+The circumstances were so meaningless;
   being used until physical resources were depleted, then efficiently killed, in service of men you hate.
 * Reaction to "enforced community life."